 E. Educational Records

-The college shall maintain such educational and demographic information for each student as is considered essential and appropriate for the conduct of instructional and educational activities.
+The College shall maintain such educational and demographic information for each student as is considered essential and appropriate for the conduct of instructional and educational activities.
 Records-retention practices shall be consistent with all federal and state laws and rules pertaining to educational records management and shall assure both privacy and privileges of the student.
-It is the intent of the Board that the privacy rights of students be protected in accordance with procedures established by the college.
-See SFCC Policy 2-16, Participant Records Confidentiality Policy.
+It is the intent of the SFCC Governing Board that the privacy rights of students be protected in accordance with procedures established by the College SFCC Policy 2-12 Student Records).

 F. Student Conduct

-- The college shall establish a student code of conduct, providing for a safe, disciplined environment that is supportive of the educational processes.
-The code shall support a college community where the rights of individuals are respected and protected.
-The code shall be just in enforcement and assure that civility and a learning environment are affirmed.
-See SFCC Policy 2-1, Student Code of Conduct.
+- The College shall establish a student code of conduct, providing for a safe, disciplined environment that is supportive of the educational processes.
+The code shall support a College community where the rights of individuals are respected and protected.
+The code shall be just in enforcement and assure that civility and a learning environment are affirmed (SFCC Policy 2-1 Student Code of Conduct).

 G. Financial-Aid Program